abbiekressner/abbiekressner.github.io/kressner-cv.md

     - Investigated the influence of auditory cues on self-orientation

+## Teaching education {.htmlhide}
+* Young Researcher Training Programme · Technical University of Denmark · Spring 2018 to present

+    - Series of workshops focused on paving the way towards excellence in an academic career

+* University Teaching Module 1 (UDTU) · Technical University of Denmark · Spring 2016

+    - Education in university teaching with a focus on how to educate engineers

 ## Teaching experience {.htmlhide}
-* DTU Young Researcher Training Programme · Spring 2018 to present

-    - Series of workshops focused on paving the way towards excellence in an academic career

 * Guest lecturer · Technical University of Denmark · Spring 2018

     - Lecture on signal processing in Auditory Signal Processing and Perception (Course 31236)